peterparkedcar165/minecraft_mod_ideas/README.md

 👁️ Psychic Terrain: Create a big field of psychic energy.
 Players in the field have Attack Power increased.
 Enemies inside the field are slowed and take increased damage.

 👁️ Future Sight: Mark the current area.
 After 8 seconds, closes and deals big damage.

+🧚 Disarming Voice: Launch 4 projectiles after a cry, homing towards hostiles.

+🧚 Attract (typically Normal type, but here Fairy): Deploy a love bubble that damages and infatuates the first hostile hit.

 # Types 💭: